ANNUAL REPORT FOR 1st JANUARY 2018 TO 31ST DECEMBER 2018

 The plans for the new toilet and kitchen have been drawn up and passed by Mid Devon District Council.
 We will now apply for grants.
 We have raised money from The Cafe, St Nicolas Fair, Yeoford Village Fair and the Harvest Lunch.

 Numbers at the regular Sunday Services which take place twice a month have dropped so we have introduced a family service on the 2nd Sunday which has been well attended.
 Holy Communion remains on 4th Sunday of each month.
 A prayer tree started at Messy Church was displayed in church from Ascension until Pentecost.
 The prayers were offered at a Taizé Service just before Pentecost.
 Songs of praise was held in July and refreshments followed the service.
 Harvest Festival followed by a Harvest lunch was held in October and is now an annual event enjoyed by all.
 The Carol Service was held in Church after several years in the village hall.
 It was a special occasion as the church was completely lit by candles.
 The carol service, crib service and the first Communion of Christmas were all well attended.
 Messy Church is held five times a year and Café Company is held every Monday.
 Thanks to all the Clergy and Readers who lead our services and John who plays the organ.

 Ministry Committee (report by Sheila Ralph)

-The Ministry Committee meets three times a year and takes an overview of the ministry of the
+The Ministry Committee meets three times a year and gives an overview of the ministry of the Benefice.

 Crediton Benefice Community Council (report by Anne Jerman)